maddison-wells/to-do-frontend/README.md

 - **Add tasks**: Easily add new tasks to your to-do list.
 - **Delete tasks**: Remove tasks from your list when they are completed or no longer needed.
-- **Update tasks**: Modify existing tasks to keep your list organized and up to date.
+- **Update tasks**: Modify existing tasks to keep your list organised and up to date.
 - **Testing**: The project includes comprehensive testing using TypeScript and Jest to ensure reliability and stability.
-- **Technologies used**: React, SASS, TypeScript, Jest, Spring (for the backend).
+- **Technologies used**: React, SASS, TypeScript, Jest, Spring and Java (for the backend).

 ## Usage